Pick the Best AIPick the Best AI Logo

 Take the Writing Quiz β†’

-From Generalists to Specialists: The 2025 market looks nothing like early "jack-of-all-trades" chatbots.
-Today's leaders have carved out specialized roles: Claude (best-in-class prose), Grok (real-time trends), Gemini (research workhorse), ChatGPT (versatile incumbent), and Perplexity (fact-checking engine).
+From Generalists to Specialists: The 2026 market looks nothing like early "jack-of-all-trades" chatbots.
+Today's leaders have carved out specialized roles: Claude (best-in-class prose), Grok (real-time trends), Gemini (research workhorse), ChatGPT (versatile incumbent with ~55% market share), Perplexity (fact-checking engine), and DeepSeek V4 (the best free value).

 The question is no longer "Can it write?" but "What does it write bestβ€”and what do you need?"